-How much time will my child spend on a computer?
+How much time will my tamariki spend on a computer?

-This will vary depending on the age of your child.
-It will also vary depending on the topic of study and your child's learning preferences.
+This will vary depending on the age of your tamariki.
+It will also vary depending on the topic of study and your tamariki learning preferences.

 Teachers have estimated the amount of computer usage students might expect at different year levels but are quick to note that it is usually much less and occasionally a bit more.